Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Conclusion

-We propose \ours for EHR time series generation by using mixed sequence diffusion and demonstrate its superior performance compared with all state-of-the-art time series generation methods in terms of data utility.
-We also demonstrate that \ours can facilitate downstream analysis in healthcare while protecting patient privacy.
-However, it is important to acknowledge the limitations of our study.
+We propose \ours for \secondedit{synthetic} EHR time series generation by using mixed sequence diffusion and demonstrate its superior performance compared with all state-of-the-art time series generation methods in terms of data utility.
+We also demonstrate that \ours can facilitate downstream analysis in healthcare while protect patient privacy. \secondedit{Thus, we believe \ours could be a useful tool to support medical data analysis by producing realistic, synthetic, and privacy-preserving EHR data to tackle data scarcity issues in healthcare.} However, it is important to acknowledge the limitations of our study.
 While our results suggest that \ours offers some degree of patient privacy protection, it should not be seen as a replacement for official audits, which may still be necessary prior to data sharing.
 It is also interesting to investigate \ours within established privacy frameworks, e.g., differential privacy.
+Additionally, to provide better interpretability and explainability of \ours, subgroup analysis and theoretical analysis are to be developed. \secondedit{While we utilized sample mean imputation for computational efficiency, more advanced missing value imputation techniques could be considered to further evaluate \ours's behavior.} Lastly, it would also be meaningful to investigate the modeling of highly sparse and irregular temporal data, such as lab tests and medications.
 We leave the above potential improvements of \ours for future work.